axeldelafosse/expo-next-monorepo-example/README.md

 You'll find included:

-- Expo SDK 42 (with Hermes on Android)
+- Expo SDK 43 (with Hermes on iOS and Android)
 - Next.js 11.1 (with Webpack 5)
-- React Native Web
+- React Native for Web
 - TypeScript
 - Babel config that works for Expo and Next.js with Reanimated in a monorepo
 - Reanimated